Dokosoko-AI/dokosoko-docs/src/content/docs/guides/developer-assets.md

 - exclusions, token estimate, and latency in the bounded trace.

 A poor or empty result should lead to a source, review, selector, attachment, or index fix—not ungrounded prose.

+See [Use Query Lab](/guides/query-lab/) for the complete console workflow and trace interpretation.

 ## Advisory AI